umtkyck/GreatScottMonitor/docs/GIT_WORKFLOW.md

 ## Overview

-This guide explains the Git workflow for MedSecure Vision project.
+This guide explains the Git workflow for CXA project.
 All commits should be in English.

 ## Initial Setup